 6. You can supplement your meals for pennies.

-Just one tomato plant can grow anywhere from 8-10 pounds in tomatoes!
+Just one tomato plant can grow anywhere from 10-15 pounds in tomatoes – or more!
 Growing your victory garden is a great way to supplement your meals via side dishes and salads.
 If you opt to do a meatless dinner one or two nights a week, your garden can help deliver what you need.

-7. The garden can help you appreciate what you have.
+7. A garden will help you appreciate what you have.

 When you take the time to nurture something and help it grow, you tend to appreciate it more.
 Victory gardens can help you focus on what matters and appreciate the things you have worked so hard to achieve.